Do AI Models Dream of Faster Code? An Empirical Study on LLM-Proposed Performance Improvements in Real-World Software

 Figure~\ref{fig:rq3_result_snippet} presents a concrete example from our dataset.
-The performance task is to optimize a function that was inefficient for very small arrays (size $\leq$ 2).
-The developer's solution (Figure~\ref{fig:rq3_result_snippet} (a)) implements a fast path to reduce the overhead of creating a hash set, achieving a $pss$ of $12.86$.
-When provided the problem hint, the LLM generated a ``strategy match'' (Figure~\ref{fig:rq3_result_snippet} (b)).
-Both the human and LLM implemented a functionally identical solution, despite minor differences in how they construct the final block.
-This solution yielded a similar $pss$ of $12.18$.
-When given the benchmark hint, the LLM produced the ``strategy alignment'' shown in Figure~\ref{fig:rq3_result_snippet} (c).
-Here, the LLM also identified the bottleneck.
-However, its implementation was different --- instead of specific checks for small sizes, it used a more general $O(n^2)$ nested loop for any array up to size 16, resulting in a strong-but-lower $pss$ of $8.01$.
+The performance task is to optimize a function that was inefficient for very small arrays.
+The developer's solution (Figure~\ref{fig:rq3_result_snippet} (a)) implements a fast path to reduce the overhead of creating a hash set.
+The ``strategy match'' (Figure~\ref{fig:rq3_result_snippet} (b)) mirrors this logic, implementing a functionally identical solution, despite differences in how they construct the final block.
+The ``strategy alignment'' (Figure~\ref{fig:rq3_result_snippet} (c)) identifies the same bottleneck, but employs a more general $O(n^2)$ nested loop for any array up to size 16.